 Price

 Talkdesk provides four different pricing plans.
 The CX Cloud and Digital Essential plans both start at $85 per user/month and offer inbound, outbound, and hybrid voice capabilities with IVR and API access.
-Note that the CX Cloud Digital offers a wider set of add-ons, though it’s more expensive than NICE’s digital-only plan.
 The CX Cloud Elevate plan, at $115 per user/month, expands functionality with chat, email, and SMS channels, plus screen recording and quality management tools.
 For $145 per user/month, the CX Cloud Elite plan includes advanced features like custom reporting and the choice of workforce management (WFM), customer experience analytics, agent assist, or proactive outbound engagement.

 To learn more, see our Talkdesk pricing guide.